-Following the strong results in the Financial Year, management has also considered the possibility of reversing the impairment previously recognised.
-However, recognising the operational and economic challenges, such as dumping, residential and commercial construction activity and increasing input costs, it is management's view that no reversal of impairment should be recognised in the Financial Year.
+Following the positive results in the Financial Year, Management has, in addition to considering indicators of impairment, also considered indicators for the potential reversal of the impairment previously recognised.
+However, recognising the operational and economic challenges, such as dumping, residential and commercial construction activity and increasing input costs, it is Management's view that no reversal of impairment should be recognised in the Financial Year.
 Refer to Note 1 (d) for the critical accounting judgements in this regard.